Nefarious-Engineering/tbug/README.md

 1. Follow the steps above to install CircuitPython and set up your CIRCUITPY drive (if not done already).

-2. Download script files named main.py and boot.py from the scripts/ folder in the T-BUG GitHub repository.
+2. Download script files named `main.py` and `boot.py` from the scripts/ folder in the T-BUG GitHub repository.

-3. Copy both the files to the root of the CIRCUITPY drive (replace the existing main.py if any).
+3. Copy both the files to the root of the CIRCUITPY drive (replace the existing `main.py` if any).

 > [!NOTE]
+> In some scripts, copying `boot.py` into the CIRCUITPY drive will hide the CIRCUITPY drive the next time T-BUG boots.
+>
-> Copying boot.py into the CIRCUITPY drive will result in hiding the CIRCUITPY drive the next time T-BUG boots, so if you are simply trying different available T-BUG scripts then do not copy the boot.py file inside the T-BUG flash otherwise you have to perform the above mentioned steps again in order to regain access to the CIRCUITPY drive.
-Once you have finalized a T-BUG script then you can safely copy the boot.py file into CIRCUITPY drive.
+> If you are simply trying different available T-BUG scripts, **do not copy `boot.py`**, otherwise you will need to reflash CircuitPython to regain access to the CIRCUITPY drive.
+>
+> Once you have finalized a T-BUG script, you can safely copy `boot.py` into the CIRCUITPY drive.

 4. Replug T-BUG.
 The new script will execute automatically.

-This allows anyone to customize T-BUG's behavior by simply replacing a file—no coding required.
+This allows anyone to customize T-BUG's behavior by simply replacing some files—no coding required.

 ### Using Custom Scripts (for Programmers)

-1. In the root of the CIRCUITPY drive, create a file named main.py.
+1. In the root of the CIRCUITPY drive, create a file named `main.py`.
 2. Write your script using CircuitPython syntax and libraries.
    To get started, you can refer to: